richardalligier/identifyingortholoxo/README.md

 - `domax` maximum distance between the trajectory points and the orthodromy connecting starting and ending points, in meters
 - `dlmax` maximum distance between the trajectory points and the loxodromy connecting starting and ending points, in meters
 - `pure` whether the `iswhat` curve confidently fits the trajectory points and is very different from the other type of curve

+The identified curves can be plotted with the code below:
 ```
 import matplotlib.pyplot as plt
 df = df.assign(tunix = detect.compute_tunix(df.timestamp))